 You can also choose the option to continue on the PC option for sending the link over to the Edge browser on Windows or Mac.
 However, you need to have Microsoft account signed-in within the Microsoft Edge browser on both PC and Android phones.

 Here is the detailed video tutorial and first impression video on Microsoft Edge for Android OS.
 I’ve compared it with the Google Chrome browser.

 I hope you liked the video, please subscribe to our youtube channel.

 Also, please share your first impression with Microsoft Edge for the Android browser.
 Let us know what you liked and not.

-If you've any thoughts on Check the New Microsoft Edge for Android Overview and Features, then feel free to drop in below comment box.
-Also, please subscribe to our BrowserHow YouTube channel for amazing videos tips.
+If you've any thoughts on New Microsoft Edge for Android: Overview and Features, then feel free to drop in below comment box.
+Also, please subscribe to our BrowserHow YouTube channel for videos tutorials.
 Cheers!